Go Back

 Instructions

-• Pour cream into a heavy-bottomed sauce pan; add fresh mint.
+• Pour 1 cup of the cream into a heavy-bottomed sauce pan; add fresh mint.
 Warm over medium heat just until bubbles start to form around the edges of the cream - do NOT boil.

 • Cover pan; cool for at least 20 minutes and then chill thoroughly in the refrigerator.
 Allow mint to infuse into cream for at least 2 hours, or up to overnight.

-• Strain mint and discard.
-Whip cold infused cream until stiff peaks form.
+• Strain mint from chilled cream and discard mint leaves.
+Whip cold infused cream with remaining 1 cup of heavy cream until stiff peaks form.

 • In a separate bowl, whisk together sweetened condensed milk and salt.
 Fold this mixture gently into the whipped cream until combined.